-$\ \, \text{Label} \ \, \text{as} \ \, \text{displayed} \ \, \text{on} \quad \, \text{This is the label that will appear alongside the measurement value in}$ graph the graph legend panel.
+Label as displayed on This is the label that will appear alongside the measurement value in the graph graph legend panel.
 Usually, this would be literal text, but you may also enter a template string using special variables and script functions.
-See "Templates" on page 318 for details.
+See "Templates" on page 352 for details.
 Expression Expression to define measurement.
 Use the variable 'data' to access the data for the curve being measured.
 The expression must return a single value (i.e. a scalar).
-See "Goal Functions" on page 343 for details of functions that may be used to define measurement expressions.

-Format template Defines how the value will be displayed.
-If you leave this blank, a default will be used which will display the result of the expression along with its units if any.
-See "Templates" on page 318 for details.

-Save definition to pre-defined measure-
+See "Goal Functions" on page 376 for details of functions that may be used to define measurement expressions.
+Defines how the value will be displayed.
+If you leave this blank, a default Format template will be used which will display the result of the expression along with its units if any.
+See "Templates" on page 352 for details.
+Save definition to If checked, the measurement definition will be saved to the list shown in pre-defined pre-defined measurements.
+You can optionally enter some further details measurements under Save definition.

-ments

-If checked, the measurement definition will be saved to the list shown in pre-defined measurements.
-You can optionally enter some further details under Save definition.
 Note that the definition will not appear in the pre-defined list until the dialog is closed an reopened.
-Further management of custom measurement definitions can be made using the "Measurement Definitions Manager" on page 316.

-Short description This is what will be displayed in the list box under Choose measurement in the Pre-defined Measurement tab.
+Further management of custom measurement definitions can be made using the "Measurement Definitions Manager" on page 350.
+This is what will be displayed in the list box under Choose measurement Short description in the Pre-defined Measurement tab.
 Full description This is what will be displayed below the list box when the item is selected.

-12.9.4 Measurement Definitions Manager
+13.9.4 Measurement Definitions Manager